 Lucky you!
 Looks like you’ll soon be paying a visit to the “Last Best Place”.
 If you’ve never visited Bozeman before, you’re in for a good time.
-It doesn’t matter if you’re visiting Bozeman in the spring, summer, winter or fall, there is plenty here to keep you busy year-round!
-Here’s everything what you need to know for your visit to Bozeman.
+It doesn’t matter if you’re visiting Bozeman in the spring, summer, winter, or fall, there is plenty here to keep you busy year-round!
+Here’s everything that you need to know to plan your visit to Bozeman.

-Travelers tip: Cab services in Bozeman leave much to be desired and struggle to keep up with the high demand.
-Do not count on a cab service to be outside once you land.
+Cab services in Bozeman leave much to be desired and struggle to keep up with the high demand.
+Do not count on a cab service to be outside the airport once you land.
 Instead, head straight to the car rental counter or catch an Uber.
-The airport is located on the outskirts of Belgrade, Montana and is a 15-20 minute drive to downtown, Bozeman.
+The airport is located on the outskirts of Belgrade, Montana, and is a 15-20 minute drive to downtown, Bozeman.
 Another alternative is to check the car rental website, Turo.
 This is great if you are staying for a longer period of time or need specific features like a ski rack or car seats.

 Travelers Tip: For budget, travelers check out Bozeman’s only hostel, the Treasure State Hostel located in the best location – right downtown!

 There’s no way you can visit Bozeman without making at least one stop in the heart of Bozeman, downtown.
-We’ll make a strong bet that you’ll be quickly charmed by the mom n’ pop style breakfast joins, art galleries, bookstores and specialty shops filled with locally made products.
+We’ll make a strong bet that you’ll be quickly charmed by the mom n’ pop style breakfast joints, art galleries, bookstores, and specialty shops filled with locally made products.
 Lucky for us (and for you!)
-Bozeman’s history has been well preserved with more than 13 historic buildings in just 10 blocks, many which date back to the late 1800’s.
+Bozeman’s history has been well preserved with more than 13 historic buildings in just 10 blocks, many of which date back to the late 1800s.
 Don’t be fooled though, there’s nothing old about Bozeman’s downtown scene.
-You’ll find live music, whiskey bars, art walks, brewery’s, bingo nights, rooftop bars and cocktail lounges downtown – should be enough to keep you busy while you’re here!
+You’ll find live music, whiskey bars, art walks, breweries, bingo nights, rooftop bars, and cocktail lounges downtown – which should be enough to keep you busy while you’re here!
 Click here for our list of the best places with patios in Bozeman, click here for the best clothing stores in downtown Bozeman, and click here for the best coffee shops.

 There’s no point in visiting Bozeman if you plan to sit in your hotel room all day.
 Grab a bike or rent a car and get yourself outside!
-Bozeman has an awesome “Main Street to the Mountains” trail system that winds its way all through town, leading you towards the mountains.
+Bozeman has an awesome “Main Street to the Mountains” trail system that winds its way all through the town, leading you towards the mountains.
 This is a great way to get yourself out and about if you have limited transportation.
 If you have a car, well, Montana is your oyster.
 Hyalite Canyon is our top pick for visitors because you get the best of everything.
 Waterfalls?
 Check.
 Alpine Lakes?
 Check.
 Peaks to climb?
 Check.
-Large body of water where you can canoe, paddle board, swim, kayak or just chill?
+A large body of water where you can canoe, paddleboard, swim, kayak, or just chill?
 Check.
-If you have time for more, exploring the Bridger Mountain Range with a quick hike up Sypes Canyon or climbing the tallest peak, Sacagawea are our best suggestions.
-If it’s winter, you’ll definitely want to strap on some skis and get some turns in at either Bridger Bowl, Big Sky Resort or Bohart Ranch.
+If you have time for more, exploring the Bridger Mountain Range with a quick hike up The M trail or climbing the tallest peak, Sacagawea are our best suggestions.
+If it’s winter, you’ll definitely want to strap on some skis and get some turns in at either Bridger Bowl, Big Sky Resort, or Bohart Ranch.
 Click here for the best waterfall hikes in and around Bozeman.

 Travelers tip: If you are heading into the mountains, be sure to bring bear spray!

 While we’re no NYC, we’ve got a pretty happening food scene here in Bozeman.
 And we think you’re going to like it!
 Many visitors come to Montana looking for that classic meat n’ potatoes kind of meal, which places like Open Range or Ted’s Montana Grill do oh, so well.
-You’ll also notice Montana inspired dishes like bison burgers or smoked trout dip at many of the classic American style restaurants.
+You’ll also notice Montana-inspired dishes like bison burgers or smoked trout dip at many of the classic American-style restaurants.
 But once you feel like you’ve done the steak & potatoes thing, there is so much more Bozeman has to offer.
-Fresh tacos from the very-hip Victory Taco truck, farm-made modern creations at Bisl, home-style Italian at the Emerson Grill and the raw seafood bar at Feast are just the start.
+Homemade dim sum at Red Sugar Dim Sum, sushi at Dave's sushi, home-style Italian at Blackbird, and the raw seafood bar at Feast are just the start.
 Click here for a list of 10 Bozeman restaurants to try.